-The Investigating Committee (statutory) carries out the initial investigation of a complaint against an osteopath when there is an allegation of serious unacceptable conduct, professional incompetence or matters relating to ill health.
+The Investigating Committee (statutory) carries out the initial investigation of a concern against an osteopath when there is an allegation of serious unacceptable conduct, professional incompetence or matters relating to ill health.

 The Policy and Education Committee contributes to the development of Council on all matters of policy.
 The Committee will also undertake the statutory functions that are reserved to the Education Committee as referred to in the Osteopaths Act.